 The success of trailer trucking actually makes perfect sense.
 Customers don’t have to invest in trucks or drivers, and can instead concentrate fully on their core business.
 Heisterkamp ensures that every day, and at all their European locations, there is always a truck, driver and, where necessary, semi-trailer available.
 As more and more customers have discovered the advantages of this service, Heisterkamp has opened one location after another across Europe.
 Aside from its headquarters in Oldenzaal, the company now has offices in Ghent (Belgium), Trier and Travemünde (Germany), Szczecin (Poland), Košice (Slovakia) and Riga (Latvia).

-Until the middle of last year, independent working planning groups in each of Heisterkamp’s European locations made their own daily planning for transport and personnel.
+In the past, independent working planning groups in each of Heisterkamp’s European locations made their own daily planning for transport and personnel.
 "Though things sometimes went wrong, such as double-booking of trucks or drivers, the planning actually functioned pretty well," says Heisterkamp Operations Manager Devlin Scholten.
 "But with the rapid expansion of our business it soon became clear that these local, stand-alone operations were no longer viable.
 To increase efficiency, reduce errors and get a better overview, we wanted to ensure uniformity through one overall planning system.
-We spent the whole of 2011 on the preparations, with logistics consultancy Cape Group mapping all our requirements.
+We spent the a whole year on the preparations, with logistics consultancy Cape Group mapping all our requirements.
 Together we concluded that such complex planning could best be done through a customized system.
 After which, it didn’t take long to decide on CQM."

 "Heisterkamp has got things sorted," says CQM consultant Geert Teeuwen.
 "Every day the company uses 750 trucks to transport the semi-trailers of numerous customers throughout Europe.
 By linking up multiple European locations or switching trailers and drivers, a truck can remain in use day and night.
 By adopting this smart approach, the company is doing an excellent job of meeting market demand.
 Our challenge was to streamline the many transportation trips and the deployment of drivers into one system."